VoltDB/voltdb/tests/test_apps/ycsb/README.md

 		export YCSB_HOME="<directory where you extracted the above tarball>"

-Start Voltdb Server
+Start VoltDB Server
 --------------------
 To start or add a server to your cluster, invoke run.sh with the "server" parameter, passing the name of the leader host as the second parameter:

-		./run.sh server <name of the leader host>
+		./run.sh server [leader]

-For example, to start a cluster with 3 nodes (host0(leader), host1, host2), type following command on host0, host1 and host2:
+For example, to start a cluster with 3 nodes (host0(leader), host1, host2), type following command on those hosts:

 		./run.sh server host0

-If <name of the leader host> is not provided, by default "localhost" is used.
+If leader host is not provided, by default "localhost" is used.

 You can specify other server configurations such as hostcount, sitesperhost or kfactor in deployment.xml.